 - Men feel good about themselves when they take charge or initiate action.
 Why men feel they need to take charge is complicated, but it's important to them.
 Therefore, when you don’t give them a chance to do this, they will feel resentful and deprived.

-When a woman does all the initiatives, whether to initiates a hug, a kiss or sex, the man will either go with your leads or start feeling ambivalent towards you.
+When a woman does all the initiatives, whether to initiate a hug, a kiss or sex, the man will either go with your leads or start feeling ambivalent towards you.
 He may secretly feel ripped off the opportunity to fill in the blanks.
 So, let go, let him.

 - When you fill in the blanks all the time in a relationship, you deny him the opportunity to learn more about how to love and the opportunity to grow in a relationship.

 When you are running the “show,” you may run the risk of deceiving yourself into believing you have a wonderful relationship.
 As you fill in the blanks, you create the illusion of a great relationship.
 The man may not resist you taking charge in the beginning.
 He might love it, because you helped him to avoid areas of his life where he felt inadequate.
 It also appealed to his ego to have a woman so crazy about him.
 However, after some time, he may feel a lack of emotional involvement and participation in the relationship.
 He wants to end the relationship and you are left wondering why.
-He may say that you are so perfect, but there is lack of connection in the relationship.
+He may say that you are so perfect, but there is a lack of connection in the relationship.
 In actuality, the relationship may look good from the outside, but lack substance internally.

-- Imagine that you and your partner are rowing a boat together in a lake.
+Imagine that you and your partner are rowing a boat together in a lake.
 You sit in front and row continuously, while your partner sits at the back.
 You assume that he is also rowing along with you.
 As the boat is moving nicely across the lake, you think to yourself, “What a beautiful and romantic ride!
 Don’t we row well together?”
 At some point, you feel tired, decide to stop rowing and rest for a while.
 All of the sudden, the boat stops.
 You turn around to see what happened.
 You find that your partner was just sitting there or sleeping the whole time.
 Perhaps he is not even there anymore.
-You have been rowing alone the whole time.
+You have been rowing along the whole time.